zhaobn/comlog/notes/meeting_notes_20210628.md

    Some people may be able to get the ground truth, as it is not too complicated anyways.
 We may observe two groups of answers: one failed, and one got it.
 Use decision time to measure difficulty???

-   **Alternatively**, we can drop the Alice/Bob phasing design and use col 1 + col 2 to contrast row 2 + col 2.
+   **Alternatively**, we can drop the Alice/Bob/Combined design and use col 1 + col 2 to contrast row 2 + col 2.

 3. Color-variants